Background pattern

 • Infants and young children are especially sensitive to the toxic effects of this type of medication.

-Use in Elderly Patients
+Use in elderly patients

-• They may respond to usual doses of this type of medication with excitement, restlessness, agitation, drowsiness, or confusion.
+• They may respond to the usual doses of this type of medication with excitement, restlessness, agitation, drowsiness, or confusion.

 • These medications can also precipitate undiagnosed glaucoma and impair memory in geriatric patients.

-Other Medications and Atropine Sulfate Serra Pamies
+Other medications and Atropine sulfate Serra Pamies

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

-• Alcohol Ethyl:possible potentiation of alcohol toxicity.
+• Ethyl alcohol:possible potentiation of alcohol toxicity.

 • Anticholinergics:medications with anticholinergic effects (amantadine, tricyclic antidepressants, disopyramide, etc.) may potentiate the action and/or toxicity of this medication.

-• Urinary Acidifiers: increase the elimination of atropine by urine and therefore decrease its action, so they are incompatible.
+• Urinary acidifiers: increase the elimination of atropine by urine and therefore decrease its action, so they are incompatible.

-• Urinary Alkalizers: decrease the elimination of atropine by urine and therefore potentiate its action, so they are incompatible.
+• Urinary alkalizers: decrease the elimination of atropine by urine and therefore potentiate its action, so they are incompatible.

 • Antihistamines:potentiate the action of atropine and its toxic effects.

-Pregnancy and Lactation
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy:

-Driving and Operating Machines
+Driving and using machines

-Atropine Sulfate Serra Pamies contains:
+Atropine sulfate Serra Pamies contains:

-- Sodium Metabisulfite (E-223):This medication may cause severe allergic reactions and bronchospasm (sudden feeling of choking) because it contains sodium metabisulfite (E-223).
+• Sodium metabisulfite (E-223): this medication may produce severe allergic reactions and bronchospasm (sudden feeling of suffocation) because it contains sodium metabisulfite (E-223).

-3. How to use Atropine Sulfate Serra Pamies
+3. How to use Atropine sulfate Serra Pamies

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the administration instructions of this medication exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-This medication is administered subcutaneously, intramuscularly, or intravenously.
+It is administered subcutaneously, intramuscularly, or intravenously.

 The recommended dose is:

-• As pre-anesthetic medication: it is administered subcutaneously or intramuscularly approximately one hour before anesthesia, or intravenously immediately before anesthesia.
+• As preanesthetic medication: it is administered subcutaneously or intramuscularly approximately one hour before anesthesia, or intravenously immediately before anesthesia.

 Adults:0.3 to 0.6 mg of atropine sulfate may be administered.
 The maximum dose in adults is 3 mg in 24 hours.

-• As a spasmolytic medication: adults 0.4 to 0.6 mg at intervals of 4-6 hours.
+• As spasmolytic medication: adults 0.4 to 0.6 mg at intervals of 4-6 hours.

-If you use more Atropine sulfate Serra Pamiesthan you should
+If you use more Atropine sulfate Serra Pamies than you should

 • dry mouth with difficulty swallowing and speaking